 Key things for leaseholders to remember

-A leasehold enables someone to buy a property – usually a flat – for a fixed term without owning the land on which the property stands.
-It’s a system that makes sense when there are several self-contained residences inside one building.
+Leasehold property is property – usually a flat – held under a lease for a fixed term without owning the land on which the property stands.
+It’s an ownership structure that makes sense when there are several self-contained residences inside one building.

-In most cases, leaseholders will pay an annual ground rent or service charge to the Freeholder, i.e. the individual who owns the land and the building the flat is in as it ensures that the grounds in which the properties are situated are well maintained and that issues such as rights of way and access are clearly defined.
+In most cases, leaseholders will pay an annual ground rent or service charge to the Freeholder, i.e. the individual who owns the land and the building the flat is in.

 Lease advisory services